 Umpires (three per game) for the Sectional games will be assigned by the IHSA Office.
 If a Sectional game is postponed due to inclement weather, every effort will be made to use the same umpiring crew.
 If an umpire(s) is unavailable on the rescheduled date, the IHSA Office will appoint the replacement umpire(s) in conjunction with the local manager.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
-Each official will be paid a fee of \$71.50 per game.
+Each official will receive a fee of \$71.50 per game.

-D. Super-Sectional Assignments
+3. Super-Sectional games:

-Umpires (three per game) for the Supersectional games will be assigned by the IHSA Office.
-If a Sectional game is postponed due to inclement weather, every effort will be made to use the same umpiring crew.
+Umpires (three per game) for the Super-Sectional games will be assigned by the IHSA Office.
+If a Super-sectional game is postponed due to inclement weather, every effort will be made to use the same umpiring crew.
 If an umpire(s) is unavailable on the rescheduled date, the IHSA Office will appoint the replacement umpire(s) in conjunction with the local manager.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
-Each official will be paid a fee of \$97.00 per game.
+Each official will receive a fee of \$97.00.

-E. State Final Assignments
+4. State Final Tournaments:

-Umpires for the State Final Tournaments will be assigned by the IHSA Office.
+Umpires for the Class A and Class AA State Final Tournaments will be assigned by the IHSA Office.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
-Each official will be paid a \$510.00 flat fee and Head Official \$125 per day plus up to three nights lodging at a hotel designated by the IHSA Administrator and 30 cents per mile for each mile over 70 miles for one round trip.
+Each official will receive a fee of \$510.00 flat fee and Head Official \$125 per day plus up to three nights lodging at a hotel designated by the IHSA Administrator.

-F. Mileage Policy
+B. Mileage Reimbursement Policy

-In the state series, to assist officials for out-of pocket expenses, a voucher system will be used to compensate officials when they actually drive in excess of 70 miles round trip per contest.
-Payment will be made through the IHSA Office, after completion of the tournament series, at a rate of thirty cents per mile for all mileage in excess of 70 miles round trip.
+In the state series, to assist officials for out-of-pocket expenses, a voucher system will be used to compensate officials when they actually drive in excess of 70 miles round trip per contest.
+Payment will be made through the IHSA Office, after completion of the tournament series, at a rate of thirty cents (\$.30) per mile for all mileage in excess of 70 miles round trip.
 No compensation will be permitted for trips of less than 70 miles round trip.